389ds/389ds.github.io/docs/389ds/design/entry-state-resolution.md

     sv: A

  where cn is multivalued and sv denotes a single valued attribute.
- Assume at time t0 on master A a modrdn operation takes place:
+ Assume at time t0 on supplier A a modrdn operation takes place:

     dn: cn=xxx
     changetype: modrdn
     newrdn: sv=A
     deleteoldrdn: 0

- At time t1 on master B a modify operation changes sv
+ At time t1 on supplier B a modify operation changes sv

     dn: cn=xxx
     changetype: modify
     replace: sv
     sv: B

-In a single master model the second operation would fail because cn=xxx no longer identifies an entry.
+In a single supplier model the second operation would fail because cn=xxx no longer identifies an entry.
-But the operation has been accepted by master B and acknowledged to the client and replication has to deal with the situation.
+But the operation has been accepted by supplier B and acknowledged to the client and replication has to deal with the situation.
 And what should happen if the rdn of teh entry is changed again, eg:

-At time t2 on master A a modrdn operation is performed:
+At time t2 on supplier A a modrdn operation is performed:

     dn: sv=A
     changetype: modrdn